-Black Friday: Everything you need to know
+Black Friday 2021: Everything you need to know | Stuff

 Doing some prep work by creating a wishlist on Amazon or elsewhere of the items you want the most will help you keep your priorities in check and enable you to stay focused on finding the best deals for those goodies.

-Subscribing to retailers' newsletters and following their social channels is also a good way of keeping track of upcoming deals, and it’s very useful if you’re after something those retailers' stock.
+Subscribing to retailers’ newsletters and following their social channels is also a good way of keeping track of upcoming deals, and it’s very useful if you’re after something those retailers stock.

 Cyber Monday

-Cyber Monday falls on the Monday which immediately follows Black Friday, so this year it’ll be on the 26th November.
-It’s essentially just an extension on the Black Friday event with more deals and offers.
+Cyber Monday falls on the Monday which immediately follows Black Friday, so this year it’ll be the 29 November.
+It’s essentially just an extension of the Black Friday event with more deals and offers.
 Think of it as a way of keeping the discount party going for as long as possible.

 Anything else I need to know?

 If you’re feeling brave enough to venture out and join the shopping crowds, it’s worth noting that some bricks and mortar stores will offer deals you can’t find online.
-In recent years, GAME has served up different deals in store compared to online.
+In recent years, Game has served up different deals in store compared to online.

 It’s easy to fall into the trap of thinking you’re witnessing a colossal price drop, but RRP prices can be manipulated by retailers, so focus on the price and pop onto a price comparison site to make sure you’re getting the best deal.

-Amazon always has big reductions and if you’ve been holding out getting your hands on some Alexa powered tech like the Amazon Echo, Amazon’s smart home range will likely be getting the discounted price treatment.
-Esepcially after the barrage of new products it's just launched including a new Echo show, dot, and bizarrely a blinking microwave!
+Amazon always has big reductions and if you’ve been holding out getting your hands on some Alexa-powered tech like the Amazon Echo, Amazon’s smart home range will likely be getting the discounted price treatment.

 Black Friday is always a winner if you’re after a new TV too.
 If you’ve yet to upgrade to 4K, it’s worth holding out until the sales hit.